Q. What is E-Verify?

 Q. Can employers check the work authorization status of existing workers?

 A. Under current law, employers who are not in contract with the federal government may not check the status of existing workers - only new hires.
-However, employers that are awarded certain contracts from the federal government known as contract with the FAR Clause (Federal Acquisition Regulation) must check the status of all employees involved in the contract, but may elect to check the status of all employees including those not involved with the federal contract (if you don't know what the FAR Claus is, it doesn't apply to you).
+However, employers that are awarded certain contracts from the federal government known as contract with the FAR Clause (Federal Acquisition Regulation) must check the status of all employees involved in the contract, but may elect to check the status of all employees including those not involved with the federal contract (if you don't know what the FAR Clause is, it doesn't apply to you).

 Q. What is an E-Verify Employer Agent?